 If you get a message when you call that says he's out, just leave a voicemail, or text, and he'll reply as soon as he turns his phone back on.

-When he's not on location or at the studio in Folsom, Lou is usually working out of his home office in Grass Valley, CA. It's not very flashy, really, but he does have a private deck with a seasonal hammock.
-He is often visited by one or more of his daughter's chickens.
+When he's not on location, Lou shares his home office in Grass Valley, CA with his stick-obsessed dog, Kula.
+It's not very flashy, really, but he does have a private deck with a seasonal hammock.
+He is often visited by one or more of the family's free-ranging chickens.
 Lou's been known to apologize for the sound of a crowing rooster during a conference call.
 Oh, sure it was charming... once.

 Lou handles all post-production on Adobe Creative Cloud.
-That means his 16TB RAID array and Mac-based edit system is semi-portable and moves, as needed.
+That means his RAID array and Mac-based edit system is semi-portable and moves, as needed.